maxplush/final-proj/README.md

 1. Create a **Groq API key**.
 2. Create a **Monster API key**.
-3. Store these keys in a `.env` file with the following format:
+3. Create a `.env` file and store these keys in the following format:

    ```
    GROQ_API_KEY=your_groq_api_key